 Artists Mission Statement

 “My passion in life is making art.
-Coming from a background of a Degree in Fine art and Masters in Professional Design Practice I am a multimedia artist combining my painting, sculpture and design skills to create unique, primarily figurative artworks.
-My work could be described on basic level as a collaboration between client and artist but there is much more going on.
+Coming from a background of a Degree in Fine art and Masters in Professional Design Practice I am a mixed media artist combining my painting, sculpture and design skills to create unique, primarily figurative artworks.
+On basic level my work could be described as a collaboration between client and artist but there is much more going on.

 Inspired by the land, people, nature, mythology, symbolism, religious iconography, and metaphysical spirituality.
 I am deeply influenced by the intangible nature of dreams and the concepts they invoke in me.
 I am fascinated with light and colour and the process of bringing beauty to light, literally and physically taking much inspiration from artist such as Caravaggio.